dakom/sodium-typescript-playground/README.md

 The meat of the code is generally in [src/app/modules](src/app/modules)

 There are some comments written in key sections, though maybe one of these days I'll go through and sprinkle in some more...

+Keep in mind for each module that it may need to load some remote media, and there's no preloader... so if nothing's on the screen give it a couple seconds (except for draw - just try touching the screen, it'll start working when the brush is loaded)

 As of right now, here's what the different modules are for: